-Currently, this sectoral breakdown can be produced for claims for April and May.
+This sectoral breakdown was originally produced for claims for April and May, it has now been updated to include claims for June.
 It will be possible to produce this breakdown for further months once essentially all claims for a given month have been processed.
 Tables A1 and A2 show the sectoral breakdowns for April and May 2020, respectively.
 These breakdowns are as of 26 July 2020, a small number of claims may be processed after this date for April and May.
+Table A3 show the sectoral breakdown for June, this breakdown is as of 23 August 2020, a small number of claims may be processed after this date for June.